2nd Health Battalion (Australia): Charlie Company (Operational Support Company)

-Charlie Company (C Coy) plays a vital role in ensuring the effectiveness and sustainability of military health operations.
-C Coy is responsible for providing logistical, technical and allied health support (Dental, Preventative Medicine, Psychological, Physiotherapy, Physical Training, Veterinary) within the unit and external to supported dependencies.
-Heavily involved in the managing of supply chains for medical equipment and pharmaceuticals, maintaining and transporting medical facilities and hazard assessment, all ensuring that the medical personnel have the necessary resources to operate efficiently in various environments.
+Charlie Company (C Coy) provides logistical, technical, and allied health support including dental, preventative medicine, psychological, physiotherapy, physical training, and veterinary services both within the unit and to external supported dependencies.
+The company manages supply chains for medical equipment and pharmaceuticals, maintains and transports medical facilities, and conducts hazard assessments to supply medical personnel across various environments.

 Additionally, the Charlie Company handles the coordination and execution of deployment and redeployment of medical assets, vehicle maintenance, and the provision of communications and IT support necessary for the smooth functioning of medical operations.
 The company's role is crucial in maintaining the operational readiness of the 2nd Health Battalion, enabling it to deliver continuous and reliable medical care in support of military missions.

 Delta Company (1/5 Close Health Company)

 Delta Company (D Coy) of the 2nd Health Battalion is located in Sydney, Canberra and Newcastle and is a specialised sub-unit focused on delivering comprehensive medical support in domestic and operational settings.
 This company (made up primarily of SERCAT 5 members) includes a mix of medical professionals such as doctors, nurses, medics, and support staff, all trained to operate in high-intensity environments.
 Delta Company is often responsible for establishing and operating Role 1 medical facilities, which provide initial emergency care, triage, and stabilisation of casualties close to the front lines.

 In addition to Role 1 care, Delta Company may also be involved in the setup and operation of more advanced Role 2 Basic medical facilities, offering surgical and resuscitative care.
 The company is designed to be highly mobile and capable of deploying rapidly in support of military operations, ensuring that injured personnel receive timely and effective medical treatment.
-Delta Company's expertise and flexibility make it a key component of the 2nd Health Battalion’s overall mission to provide robust health support to the Australian Defence Force.
+Delta Company's expertise and flexibility make it a key component of the 2nd Health Battalion's overall mission to provide robust health support to the Australian Defence Force.

+History of Delta Company was the amalgamation of medical companys from the 8th and 5th Combat Service Support Battalion (CSSB) which were previously known as the 8th and 5th Brigade Admin Support Battalion (BASB) and historically as the 1st Field Ambulance (8) and 5th Field Ambulance (5).